S3-working-group/s3-practical-guide/docs/all.md

 A workshop format to identify an effective response to a complex situation: organize start-ups, kick-off projects, tackle major impediments or opportunities, develop organizational structure to better enable the <dfn data-info="Flow of Value: Deliverables traveling through an organization towards customers or other stakeholders.">flow of value</dfn>.

-A (small or large) group identifies and clusters <dfn data-info="Driver: A person’s or a group's motive for responding to a specific situation.">drivers</dfn>, to then progress quickly from concept to action in smaller and self-organizing teams.
+A (small or large) group identifies and clusters <dfn data-info="Driver: A person’s or a group&#x27;s motive for responding to a specific situation.">drivers</dfn>, to then progress quickly from concept to action in smaller and self-organizing teams.

 ![Driver Mapping: Process](img/process/driver-mapping.png)